Q. Do your boats meet safety requirements?

 Q. What services are provided by Ahoy Boat Rentals?

 A. We are a bareboat rental, not a charterboat.
 That means that you are the operator of the vessel.
-For a nominal fee we will provide you with an experienced guide that will help you make the most of your day on the water.
-Otherwise, we'll discuss and provide you with local water charts, boat safety equipment, and vessel operation.
+We'll discuss and provide you with local water charts, boat safety equipment, and vessel operation.
 Power boat experience is required for operators.

 Furthermore, renters will have access to bait, tackle, fish cleaning station, handicap access, parking, ice, beer and soda, fuel, floating docks, bathrooms and ship store for general needs.